GEANT/CampusIdP/DOCKER/README.md

 MYSQL_PASSWORD=miehaiph3chohghoaXah
 ```

+### Loading variables

-Then you must load all the variables in the current shell.
+Now you must load all the variables in the current shell.

 ```bash
 export $(cat conf/idp.example.org/env.conf | xargs)
 ```

+### Start your IdP

-Now it is possible to run `docker-compose` command.
+And now it is possible to run `docker-compose` command.
 It is a very good idea to specifi "a project name" using `-p` parameter.
 I would use domain name or server host name as a value.

 ```bash
 docker-compose -p example up -d --build